Galerie Buchholz: Exhibitions

 In 1985, Daniel Buchholz organized exhibitions with artists John Armleder and Brian Eno in the former storage facility of Rudolf Zwirner in Cologne.
 Following this, he founded a space called Daniel Buchholz, where he mounted exhibitions of John M. Armleder, Olivier Mosset, Udo Lefin, Allan Belcher and Uwe Lausen, Ken Lum, Dieter Roth and the Canadian artist collective General Idea.
 In 1987 Buchholz organized an exhibition on the history of multiples and exhibitions of the complete graphic works of Blinky Palermo and Sigmar Polke.

 In the same year, Buchholz presented his first collaboration with the artist Isa Genzken.
 Buchholz organized her exhibition project Musix, in which he showed Genzken's concrete "World Receiver" radio sculptures in the window of a HiFi electronics store in Cologne.
 In the following of 1988, Genzken had her first solo exhibition with Daniel Buchholz, and has been primarily represented by the gallery ever since.
-In 1990, Daniel Buchholz presented the exhibition project "Samson" by Chris Burden.
-In 1993 he opened a new gallery under the name Buchholz & Buchholz.
+In 1990 Daniel Buchholz presented the exhibition project "Samson" by Chris Burden.
+In 1992 he organised an exhibition of Paul Thek at the Castello di Rivara in Turin.
+In 1993 Daniel Buchholz opened a new gallery under the name Buchholz & Buchholz.
 It was here that he presented his first exhibition by the artist Wolfgang Tillmans, whom the gallery continues to represent today.

 Alongside the exhibitions by represented artists, Galerie Buchholz regularly presents curated and historical exhibitions.
 For example, the 2013 and 2015 exhibitions on the life and work of French writer Raymond Roussel; or the 2014 symposium and exhibition on the occasion of the 70th birthday of the American theorist and curator Douglas Crimp, organized together with Diedrich Diederichsen, Juliane Rebentisch and Marc Siegel.
-In 2017, Christopher Müller and Diedrich Diederichsen organized the exhibition "Cosmic Communities: Coming Out Into Outer Space - Homofuturism, Applied Psychedelia & Magic Connectivity" in the gallery's New York office.
+In 2017, Christopher Müller and Diedrich Diederichsen organized the exhibition "Cosmic Communities: Coming Out Into Outer Space - Homofuturism, Applied Psychedelia & Magic Connectivity" in the New York gallery.
+In 2012, the gallery organised an exhibition project with German playwright and director René Pollesch, which culminated in a publication.

-The gallery participates in the fairs Art Basel, Art Basel Miami Beach, Art Cologne, and Frieze Art Fair London.
+The gallery participates in the fairs Art Basel, Art Basel Miami Beach, Art Cologne, and Paris+ par Art Basel.

+Publications

+In 1997, the gallery began publishing artist catalogues under its own press, including monographs on Isa Genzken, Jutta Koether, Michael Krebber, and Wolfgang Tillmans.
+The gallery has also published a work of scholarship by Michael Sanchez on the French author Raymond Roussel.